bkieft-usa/jgi_integration/docs/run.md

 *   Building and visualizing a correlation network of integrated features
 *   Running multi-omics factor analysis

     _Note:_ This tutorial assumes you’ve already completed all stages of the workflow and environment setup detailed in _setup.pdf._

-**Running the Notebook**
+## **Running the Notebook**

 1. You should see the JupyterLab interface rendered in your browser tab.
-2. Double-click the workflow notebook /integration\_workflow.ipynb in the left menu navigator to bring it into the workspace.
+2. Double-click the workflow notebook `/integration_workflow.ipynb` in the left menu navigator to bring it into the workspace.
-3. Double-click the configuration file in /input\_data/config/project\_config.yml to bring it into the workspace.
+3. Double-click the configuration file in `/input_data/config/project_config.yml` to bring it into the workspace.
 The JupyterLab interface will open the file in a text editor.
 4. Run a workflow with all default parameters:
-    1. Start with the integration\_workflow.ipynb in the workspace window.
+    A.  Start with the `integration_workflow.ipynb` in the workspace window.
-    2. Ensure that the kernel is “JGI Integration” by checking the top right corner of the workspace.
+    B.  Ensure that the kernel is “JGI Integration” by checking the top right corner of the workspace.
 If not, click the kernel name and select “JGI Integration” from the dropdown menu.
-    3. Run all notebook cells in order, either with the “play” button in the top menu bar or with the keyboard shortcut in each cell (ctrl/cmd/shift-click).
+    C.  Run all notebook cells in order, either with the “play” button in the top menu bar or with the keyboard shortcut in each cell (ctrl/cmd/shift-click).
-    4. Each cell performs a workflow step (data loading, normalization, integration, correlation analysis, etc.) and prints some information to the standard output for review.
+    D.  Each cell performs a workflow step (data loading, normalization, integration, correlation analysis, etc.) and prints some information to the standard output for review.
-    5. Review the cell print statements to see where plots and tables are saved to the /output\_data directory; some key results or previews are also displayed in the notebook.
+    E.  Review the cell print statements to see where plots and tables are saved to the `/output_data` directory; some key results or previews are also displayed in the notebook.
 5. Run a workflow with customized parameters (optional):
-    1. Edit the /input\_data/config/project\_config.yml file to update workflow parameters.
-Use the guides provided in the /jgi\_integration/docs/\*\_parameters\_explained.md files to understand how parameters work.
+    A.  Edit the `/input_data/config/project_config.yml` file to update workflow parameters.
+Use the guides provided in the `/jgi_integration/docs/*_parameters_explained.md` files to understand how parameters work.

-_Note_: Make sure to change the data\_processing\_tag and/or data\_analysis\_tag configuration parameters – these create a new output directory to store the results and keep them distinct from previous runs.
+    _Note_: Make sure to change the `data_processing_tag` and/or `data_analysis_tag` configuration parameters – these create a new output directory to store the results and keep them distinct from previous runs.
 Alternatively, you can set “overwrite=True” in the cells that create the dataset and/or analysis object to overwrite a previous run.
 If you do not change the tag or overwrite, the notebook console will print an error informing you of your options.

-*   1. Rerun the notebook as described above from the beginning to re-load the updated configuration settings and run a full workflow with new parameters.
+    B.  Rerun the notebook as described above from the beginning to re-load the updated configuration settings and run a full workflow with new parameters.

-1. Examine the workflow results throughout the run with (A) the JupyterLab interface, (B) the notebook itself, or (C) on your local system file browser:
+6. Examine the workflow results throughout the run with (A) the JupyterLab interface, (B) the notebook itself, or (C) on your local system file browser:
-    1. To view the outputs within the JupyterLab web interface, navigate to the /output\_data directory in the left side panel and click through the files and folders, or open a new workspace tab and use the built-in terminal to view files.
+    A.  To view the outputs within the JupyterLab web interface, navigate to the `/output_data` directory in the left side panel and click through the files and folders, or open a new workspace tab and use the built-in terminal to view files.
-    2. To view the outputs within the notebook itself, you can access and view attributes of a dataset or analysis by creating a new cell and executing the command <object>.<attribute>.
-For example, running a cell with tx\_dataset.normalized\_data will show the transcriptomics count table (a dataframe) after all dataset normalization steps, or mx\_dataset.linked\_metadata will show the metabolomics metadata table after it has been linked to the other datasets.
+    B.  To view the outputs within the notebook itself, you can access and view attributes of a dataset or analysis by creating a new cell and executing the command `<object>.<attribute>`.
+For example, running a cell with `tx_dataset.normalized_data` will show the transcriptomics count table (a dataframe) after all dataset normalization steps, or `mx_dataset.linked`_metadata will show the metabolomics metadata table after it has been linked to the other datasets.

-_Note_: to see the names of all possible attributes that you can view for each object (dataset or analysis), run a cell with the command vars(<object>).keys().
-For example, vars(analysis).keys()or vars(mx\_dataset).keys().
+    _Note_: to see the names of all possible attributes that you can view for each object (dataset or analysis), run a cell with the command `vars(<object>).keys()`.
+For example, `vars(analysis).keys()` or `vars(mx\_dataset).keys()`.

-*   1. To view the outputs on your system (which is mounted to the docker container), navigate to $INTEGRATION\_DIR/project\_data/output\_data directory (see _setup.pdf_) and view output files as you would normally on your local filesystem.
+    C.  To view the outputs on your system (which is mounted to the docker container), navigate to $INTEGRATION\_DIR/project\_data/output\_data directory (see _setup.pdf_) and view output files as you would normally on your local filesystem.

-1. Close down the docker container and JupyterLab interface with (A) the Docker Desktop app, (B) the terminal/console running the container, or (C) a new terminal/console window.
+7. Close down the docker container and JupyterLab interface with (A) the Docker Desktop app, (B) the terminal/console running the container, or (C) a new terminal/console window.
-    1. Open the Docker Desktop app and click on the Containers tab in the top left menu bar.
+    A.  Open the Docker Desktop app and click on the Containers tab in the top left menu bar.
 Find the container named “jgi-integration” in the main panel and click the Stop button (black square) in the Actions column.
-    2. Open the terminal/console window that is running the container (where you ran the … docker compose … command during instructions in _setup.pdf_) and press ctrl/cmd-C on your keyboard.
+    B.  Open the terminal/console window that is running the container (where you ran the `… docker compose …` command during instructions in _setup.pdf_) and press ctrl/cmd-C on your keyboard.
-    3. Open a new terminal/console window and stop the container with a single command:
+    C.  Open a new terminal/console window and stop the container with a single command:

-\> docker stop jgi-integration
+    `docker stop jgi-integration`

-**Notes on JupyterLab**
+## **Notes on JupyterLab**

 *   You will not be able to delete directories on the JupyterLab file browser (the left navigation panel), so if you need to remove a directory for any reason you can do so from your local file browser (for the directories mounted to your system) or via the built-in JupyterLab terminal.
-*   The default working directory for JupyterLab is /home/joyvan/work – this is set by the docker image and should not be changed.
+*   The default working directory for JupyterLab is `/home/joyvan/work` – this is set by the docker image and should not be changed.
 *   Details about how to navigate the JupyterLab interface can be found on the [Jupyter documentation page](https://docs.jupyter.org/en/latest/).